Table of Contents Outcomes of SaaS Management PlatformsLooking Ahead: The Future...

 SaaS Management Platforms (SMPs) reduce the cost and risk of SaaS apps by providing visibility into all cloud-based applications, usage and spend.

-Gartner defines SMPs as stand-alone tools that can discover, manage and secure multiple SaaS applications from a central admin dashboard.
-All of this is delivered as a turnkey service.
+According to the report, Gartner defines SMPs as “stand-alone tools that can discover, manage and secure multiple SaaS applications from a central admin dashboard, delivered as a turnkey service.”

 The Gartner report notes that the SMP market has matured around a core set of capabilities to meet the needs of modern IT leaders:

-- Discovery: leveraging data from systems like SSOs and expense management platforms to uncover and create a central repository or system of record for all SaaS apps in use.
+- Discovery: SMPs ingest information from various other infrastructure, such as identity federation services, expense management tools and client-side browser extensions, to create a central repository of data on all SaaS apps in use.